Gwen-Bradbury/MS3/TESTING.md

 * _Map Markers_- At the moment the map markers won't cluster with an information box.

+* _Browser Back Button_ - The browsers back button takes the user to the last viewed page even after they've logged out, without having to log back in.

 ** Back to [README.md](./README.md) **